-The CPVO did not experience any accidents, occupational hazards or risks to its security during 2012.
+The CPVO did not experience any accidents, occupational hazards or risks to its security during 2013.
 However, trainings are organized in these fields in order for the staff members to have knowledge about the actions to take in case anything happens.
-Trainings on how to handle fire extinguishers and first aid situations were organized for 27 staff members.

-5.3 Flexi-time and teleworking
+5.3 Derogation of working hours and teleworking

-In 2012 a decision was adopted on flexible working hours as a sort of flexi-time.
-If a staff member in a given week works the 37,5 hours during 4,5 days instead of 5 days, he/she can take the Friday afternoon or the Monday morning off.
+In 2012 a decision was adopted on working hours, with the possibility to derogate form the standard working hours.
+If a staff member in a given week had worked the 37,5 hours during 4,5 days instead of 5 days, he/she could take the Friday afternoon or the Monday morning off.
 The hours to be worked and the half-days to be taken off have to be agreed on by the head of unit in advance.
+This decision will have to be updated as a result of the increase in working hours.

 A pilot project on teleworking was also launched.
-One staff member is currently testing this possibility of working from home and is thus absent from the office on Mondays.
-The staff member can be reached, however by phone, e-mail and Skype.
-The project will last for 6 months and then an evaluation will be made to see if this work possibility can be made possible for other staff members.
-So far, the feed-back has been positive.
+Two staff members tested this possibility of working from home and were thus absent from the Office during one day of the week.
+The staff members could be reached, however by phone, e-mail and Skype.
+The evaluation of the project has been very positive and a decision on teleworking has been adopted by the President after consulting the Staff Committee.